 Single cell RNA sequencing

-We have developed a number of methods, including sample size calculation, differential expression, feature selection for improved cell clustering, and new metrics for evaluating cell clustering results.
-Our differential expression method SC2P uses a mixture of zero-inflated Poisson and lognormal-Poisson distributions to characterize the sparse count data from scRNA-seq, and provides flexible inferences in differential expression.
+Method development for scRNA-seq is the most active research field in computational biology.
+There are enormous amount of available data and many biological questions.
+We have developed several methods, including sample size calculation, differential expression, feature selection for improved cell clustering, and new metrics for evaluating cell clustering results.
+For example, our differential expression method SC2P uses a mixture of zero-inflated Poisson and lognormal-Poisson distributions to characterize the sparse count data from scRNA-seq, and provides flexible inferences in differential expression.
 Our new feature selection method FEAST significantly improves the cell clustering results.
 All methods are implemented as software packages freely available on Github or Bioconductor.
 See Software page for more details.

-- Methods to account for cell type mixture in various analyses, including cell type specific differential expression/methylation and sample clustering.
+- Cell type specific inference: methods to account for cell type mixture in various analyses, including cell type specific differential expression/methylation and sample clustering.